 Summer 2007: Exxon Houston Pipeline Group, while excavating to install a new crude oil pipeline, filled in the municipal storm drainage canal in the area where Ohio Street intersects Jacob Drive (shown above in photo from 2010).
 SBPG Public Works director confirmed he was contacted by several residents, inspected the canal himself, and ordered Exxon to remove the excavated soil.
 A few residents report they approached the heavy equipment operator and advised him not to fill in the rain ditch.
 One can only imagine the pleasantries exchanged.

-Summer 2009, was cleared at the southern end, at the petrochemical testing lab site, but improvements were not made in the area which directly effects the residential homes.
+residents report the Jacob Canal was cleared at the southern end, at the petrochemical testing lab site, but improvements were not made in the area which directly effects the residential homes.

 Around the same time, Murphy Oil made improvements to Exxon's pipeline easement, raising the topography with aggregate for the makeshift parking area and grading the lot to drain west, changing the easterly flow.
 Once again Jacob Canal was inadvertently filled in, this time in the area directly north of the restored residential homes, just south of the Ohio - Jacob intersection.